kthhrv/birthday-demo/README.md

 # Out of Scope

+- Productionisation of application
+  - Front with Nginx
+  - Use an API framework like Django Rest Framework
+  - Log to CloudWatch Logs

 - Developer quality of life enhancements
   - repo setup script (distributed separately)
     - verify docker and pyenv installed